Harry Eugene Claiborne

 2 July 1917 - 19 January 2004

-Harry Eugene Claiborne was born in McRae, Arkansas, and graduated from the Cumberland University School of Law in 1941.
-He often recounted a story that his acceptance to law school was due to the recommendation of a drunken snuff salesman he had met while hitchhiking.
+Harry Eugene Claiborne was born on 2 July 1917 in McRae, Arkansas, as the hird child of Arthur Smith Jr. and Minnie Claiborne.
+He graduated from the Cumberland University School of Law in 1941 and often recounted a story that his acceptance to law school was due to the recommendation of a drunken snuff salesman he had met while hitchhiking.

 He served for a time as a sergeant in the Army stationed in Santa Monica, California.
-Inspired by his father's stand against the KKK, Harry claims to have refused to go along with the internment of Japanese in camps, and was punished for doing so.
+Inspired by his father's stand against the Klu Klux Klan, Harry claims to have refused to go along with the internment of Japanese in camps, and was punished for doing so.

 |Harry dons judicial robes before being sworn in as a federal judge on|